drcjar/nwl-gim-training-days/README.md

 ## June 2018 - Gastroenterology and Hepatology
 Organised by Colin with ?

-## November 2018 - Cardiology
+## November 2018 - Cardiology in the Morris Lecture Theatre, Robin Brook Centre, St Bartholomew's Hospital.
-Organised by Carl with Afzal Sohaib et al
+Organised by Carl with Roshan Weerackody

 ## January 2019 - Neurology and Critical Care
 Organised by Carl with Gezz Zwannenberg